21 Jul 2019

 That's probably the story, we might hear more of, if we have the opportunity, if Jesus were to say it to us.
 But that's the story surrounding verse[s] 24 to 27 in Matthew chapter 17.
 It's a story of how Jesus told Peter to go, cast a line, fish and the very first fish you catch there will be a coin prepared for you.
 How did that take place?
 What is it all about?

 Well, verse 24, “When they …”, that is Jesus “…And His disciples came to Capernaum, the town that Jesus frequented, the collectors of the two drachma tax went up to Peter and said, “Does your teacher not pay the tax?”
-In the Bible, we read of many people coming to Jesus and asking Jesus and His disciples questions.
+Now, in the Bible, we read of many people coming to Jesus and asking Jesus and His disciples questions.

 Probably the one that stuck to my mind is that of the Scribes and Pharisees coming to Jesus and say, “Don't you keep the Sabbath?”
 They wanted to ask those questions to find fault with Jesus, to find a reason to discredit Him.
 I'm not sure if these guys come with the same motive, but here's the question, “Doesn't your teacher, Peter, pay His taxes?”